pbcquoc/crnn/README.md

-# Convolution Recurrent Neural Nets
+# Vietnamese Handwritten Characters Recognition - Convolution Recurrent Neural Nets
 First of all, i would like to thank [Jieru Mei](https://github.com/meijieru/crnn.pytorch).
 My repo was heavily based on his repo.

 This repo implemented convolution recurrent neural nets(CRNN) for handwritten recognition, optical character recognition.
 CRNN can use for many text levels: character, word, or even a text line.